 The GRC works across a number of themes and work streams to help the City of Boston with the key goals of climate mitigation and climate resilience.

-The GRC helps the City of Boston with climate mitigation (reducing greenhouse gas emissions) and climate resilience (preparing the City for new climactic conditions.)
+The GRC helps the City of Boston with climate mitigation (reducing greenhouse gas emissions) and climate resilience (preparing the City for new climactic conditions).
 Within those two broad categories, the GRC works across a number of themes and work streams.

-The GRC brings world-leading expert climatologists, architects, transportation planners, technology innovators and others to the Boston community to help create vision for the future.
+The GRC brings world-leading expert climatologists, architects, transportation planners, technology innovators and others to the Boston community to help create a vision for the future.